The Question Every Small Business Owner Asks Wrong

 This is the fastest-growing option for small businesses — it's more flexible than group insurance and the administrative overhead is much lower.

 QSEHRA (Qualified Small Employer HRA): Similar to ICHRA but with some restrictions.
 Available to employers with fewer than 50 employees who don't offer a group plan.
-2026 contribution limits: $6,350/employee, $12,800/family.
+2026 contribution limits: $6,350/employee, $12,800/family.\n\nFor a full comparison of ICHRA vs. QSEHRA vs. traditional group plans — including cost projections and compliance checklists — see the Recession-Proof Benefits Package Selection →.

 What Benefits Actually Improve Utilization (The Retention ROI)